-Beth is an Emergency Medicine doctor and has worked for several years in the NHS as well as a variety of international settings.
-Fluent in French, this has included providing pre-hospital medical care in the Swiss Alps.
+Beth is an Emergency Medicine doctor who has worked in both the NHS and a variety of international settings, currently on an emergency job in Geneva.
+She is fluent in French and has provided pre-hospital medical care in the Swiss Alps.

-During the recent COVID19 pandemic she has drawn on her personal experience and research into isolation to share advice and coping strategies to help reduce anxiety during governmental lockdowns and self isolation.
+During the COVID19 pandemic she drew on her personal experience and research into isolation to share advice and coping strategies to help reduce anxiety during governmental lockdowns and self isolation.